smourier/AppSettingsStudio/README.md

 The Sample.ConsoleApp project demonstrates this.

-What it does is continuously display the value of one of it's custom settings property:
+What this sample code does is continuously display the value of one of it's custom settings property:

     ...
     // get a loggger from DI